 - “êëé” > is converted to > “eee”

 You have mapping issues with Unicode extended character sets:

 - The most common issue is when accented characters are “lost” (converted to their un-accented equivalents) when saving data to a database

 - Other extended character sets like Hebrew/Japanese/Chinese or symbolic characters can also be mapped to some arbitrary/meaningless characters

-You need to enable Unicode communication by setting use_unicode=true when you connect to a modern Database, like MS SQL, or Oracle etc.
+You need to enable Unicode communication by setting use_unicode=true when you connect to a modern Database, like Microsoft SQL Server, or Oracle etc.